 Whether your dream is taking early retirement or working through your eighties, you should know why your retirement age matters.
-Choosing when to retire is one of the biggest financial decisions you’ll make, right up there with buying a home.
-Retire too early and you risk outliving your retirement savings.
-Wait too long to retire and you might be robbing yourself of hard-earned leisure time.
+Choosing when to retire is one of the biggest financial decisions you’ll make for the rest of your life and it could be considered right up there with buying a home.
+If you retire too early then you risk outliving your retirement savings.
+If you wait too long to retire and you might be robbing yourself of hard-earned leisure time.
+If you’re worried about choosing the right age, consider working with a financial advisor who can map out your retirement path with you.

 Retiring Early, By Choice or Necessity